abhinavkumar985/darukaa-bio-knowledge-rag/README.md

 ## Core Components

-*   **Knowledge Base:** A collection of relevant PDF documents on biodiversity and conservation.
+*   **Knowledge Base:** A collection of relevant PDF documents (e.g., biodiversity and conservation-related articles, research papers) on biodiversity and conservation.
 *   **Indexing and Retrieval:** Using Google Vertex AI Search to index the PDF documents and retrieve relevant passages based on user queries.
-*   **Language Model:** A powerful language model (e.g., Gemini) to generate coherent and informative answers based on the retrieved information.
 *   **User Interface:** A web application (built with Next.js) for users to interact with the system, input queries, and view responses.
+*   **Language Model (Partially Implemented):** A powerful language model (e.g., Gemini) to generate coherent and informative answers based on the retrieved information.

-## Recommended Google Cloud Tools
+## Google Tools Used

 *   **Google Vertex AI Search:** For indexing and retrieving information from the PDF knowledge base.
 *   **Google Cloud Storage:** To store the PDF documents.
-*   **Google Cloud Functions or Cloud Run:** For deploying the backend logic that handles user queries and interacts with Vertex AI Search and the language model.
 *   **Vertex AI:** To access and utilize powerful language models.
+*  **Google Cloud Functions or Cloud Run (Not Implemented):** For deploying the backend logic that handles user queries and interacts with Vertex AI Search and the language model.

-## Step-by-Step Guide
+## Approach Taken

 ### Phase 1: Setting up the Knowledge Base and Indexing (Focus for Hacking Session)

 1.  **Curate Knowledge Base:** Gather relevant PDF documents on biodiversity and conservation topics.
 2.  **Upload to Cloud Storage:** Store the PDF documents in a Google Cloud Storage bucket.
 3.  **Configure Vertex AI Search:**
     *   Create a Vertex AI Search data store.
     *   Connect the data store to the Cloud Storage bucket containing the PDFs.
     *   Initiate the indexing process.